 Before photo: This dated 80’s powder bath that doubles as a pool bathroom was in serious need of renovation since we moved in a few years back.
 I wanted to update everything and in the process, lighten up the space, make it elegant but also super functional.

 The demo begins.
 Though it’s great that it’s a full bath, the tub is not functional for this bathroom and crowds the space.
 I decided to convert it to a shower.

-We started by gutting the bathroom and the soffits to increase the ceilings height.
+We started by gutting the powder bath and the soffits to increase the ceilings height.
 With the tub removed, the floor space is larger and the room feels bigger.
 Waterproofing the floor of the shower which is set on a slight angle back to the wall to move the shower water towards the channel drain which will be installed at the back wall.